 A couple of years ago, a friend of mine, a young versatile entrepreneur, had launched a revolutionary financial product to bridge the credit gap for the unbanked.
 His product gained incredible traction in the first year with over 100,000 users downloading the app and a million naira in processing.

 Unfortunately, a chink was found in the company’s armoury unexpectedly halting my friend’s upward trajectory.
 The company’s database was hacked, wiping out its entire financial records and customer base.

 A cyberattack is an attempt to steal, alter, or destroy a specified target by hacking into a susceptible system.
 According to Wikipedia, cyberattacks can range from installing spyware on a personal computer to attempting to destroy the infrastructure of entire nations.

-Fast forward millions of years later into a much more digitized world, a million and one online tools have popped up for big and small companies to optimize regular work processes with.
+Twenty one years into a much more digitized century, a million and one online tools have popped up for big and small companies to optimize regular work processes with.